-- Zip code.
 Depending on where you work and park your car at night, you might get a small discount (or upcharge) for your street address.
 Big cities tend to have higher crime rates as well as crowded roads where accidents are commonplace.
 Rural roads are less congested, and rural areas have less property crime.

-- Marital status.
-Married drivers are statistically the least risky drivers to insure, with up to 50% fewer accidents compared to all other drivers.
+Your marital status is an important factor when it comes to your car insurance premiums because married drivers are statistically the least risky drivers to insure, with up to 50% fewer accidents compared to all other drivers.
 Let your car insurance company know if you get married, so your wallet can benefit from the positive statistics.

 How Time Affects Car Insurance Rates

 Car insurance rates tend to rise over time, due to factors such as population growth, increasing healthcare costs, and technological advancements that makes vehicles more expensive to repair.
 For example, the cost of the average car insurance policy has gone up by about 59% from 2009 to 2019.